bynned/Express-Twittercopy/README.md

 - [x] User profile
 - [x] You can open other peoples posts and comment on them
 - [x] You can check other peoples profiles!
+- [x] You can like and dislike posts and comments

 ## TODO:
 - [x] Like or dislike posts